GIS-S-mart/Benchmark-9-IMIC/Dynalog/ReadmeNU.md

 Next, each SKU is also assigned a weight/volume class—M1, M2, or M3—with equal probability.
 Thus, each SKU has popularity and weight information, which are subsequently used to consistently generate the output pallets, followed by the initial inventory and the input pallets.

 The initial inventory is represented by a list of SKUs, without specific locations within the inventory.
 When a scenario is run by the framework, these locations are initialized by calling the “scheduler.”
 This ensures that the initial inventory layout is consistent with the scheduling algorithm used in the scenario.
 The inventory is therefore represented as a dictionary, associating each SKU with one or more storage locations.
-A storage location is an object defined.
+A storage location is an object defined.-->

 # Mission
 FIVES XCELLA uses input scenarios that model two types of missions: